tbfe-de/viva-tcl/emb_tcl/README.md

 ./rdbg-gui.tcl
 ```

-(The configuration section has also been a little extended over `dbg.tcl`, especially you might configure foregrond
+(The configuration section has also been a little extended over `dbg.tcl`, especially you might configure foreground
 and background colours to your taste, but again finding out such details ias left as an exercise to the reader.)

-The viewer itself is deliberatly kept small and simple, it should only introduce to some more Tk features for GUI
+The viewer itself is deliberately kept small and simple, it should only introduce to some more Tk features for GUI
-programming and wetten your appetite for more,
+programming and wet your appetite for more,

 … which follows now …

-… and this time it will be not just some baby-steps, let us take a really big leap (at least when meassured in LOC).
+… and this time it will be not just some baby-steps, let us take a really big leap (at least when measured in LOC).

 #### An Advanced Debug-Trace Viewer: `xdbg.tcl` and `xdbg-gui.tcl`

 Just to give you an idea first: what follows here has been written from scratch in about one working day by a
 *"moderately experienced Tcl/Tk developer"* who knows Tcl/Tk for a bit more than 15 years, but has his most
 current and main experience in the area of C/C++ (=me :-)) Especially I have written NO non-trivial Tcl application
-with a size and complexitiy comparable to `xdbg-gui.tcl` in the last five years before (though I taught a number of
+with a size and complexity comparable to `xdbg-gui.tcl` in the last five years before (though I taught a number of
 Tcl courses during that time).

 Contrary to the remote trace viewer introduced in the last section, `xdbg.tcl` and `xdbg-gui,tcl` are different
-files, with the former to be included in the application calling the `dbg` subroutine and the latter implemeting
+files, with the former to be included in the application calling the `dbg` subroutine and the latter implementing
 the viewer with the Tk GUI.

 For the latter, writing a small manual may be appropriate, but this will easily take more time as writing the